Selenestica/hd2-random-strat/README.md

 We welcome contributions to this project!
 Whether you're fixing bugs, adding new features, your input is valuable.

-For detailed information on how to contribute, including guidelines for code contributions and instructions for submitting new image sets, please see our [CONTRIBUTING](CONTRIBUTING.md) file.

 ## 🐛 Reporting Issues

 Found a bug or have a suggestion?
 Open an issue on GitHub: